co-BPM: a Bayesian Model for Divergence Estimation: Introduction

-We validate our model by intensive simulations: 1) two sanity tests are used to demonstrate that our model is sensitive to the differences among samples; 2) a 4-dim example is used to demonstrate the effectiveness of variance reduction; 3) examples in 5-dim and 10-dim are carried out and are compared to the methods in \citep{Nguyen2010} and \citep{Perez-Cruz2008}
+We validate our model by several examples: 1) two sanity tests to demonstrate that our model is sensitive to the differences among samples; 2) 1-dim and 3-dim numeric examples to assess the estimation accuracies; 3) simulations in 3-dim used to compare with the \emph{state-of-the-art} such as \citep{Nguyen2010} and \citep{Perez-Cruz2008}; 4) real data applications to image clustering and classification.

 The rest of the paper is organized as follows: Section 2 introduces some notations used throughout our discussion and preliminaries that motivate our model; Section 3 introduces the Coupled Binary Partition Model and the specially tailored MCMC algorithm to sample posterior effectively; extensive simulations and comparisons are presented in Section 4; we draw the conclusions in Section 5.